ducminhgd/java-basic/README.md

 # Java Basic Dev Log

+## Day 3

+### Problems

+1. From Bing: Write a Java program that reads an integer between 0 and 1000 and adds all the digits in the integer.
+For example, if an integer is 932, the sum of all its digits is 14.
+2. From PoE: Write a program that takes a string as input and checks if the string is a palindrome.
+A palindrome is a word, phrase, number, or other sequence of characters that reads the same backward as forward.

+### What I learn

+- Remind me from using `maven` to build source code
+- To run a `main` function of a class `java -classpath .\target\classes\ dev.ducminhgd.numeric.Sum`.

 ## Day 2

 ### Problems

+From PoE:
 - List of Fibonacci number to N.
 - Count vowels in a string